rowlandcoping/smokingbuns/README.md

 Many thanks to my mentor Mitko Bachvarov for all the help and advice he has offered, including:

 - advising on the proper syntax for git commits.
-- suggesting css methods that might be appropriate for certain pages based on my wireframes.
+- suggesting CSS methods that might be appropriate for certain pages based on my wireframes.
 - suggesting the elegent solution for form submission on a static site.
 - advising on the footer look and feel.
 - advising on the correct testing format.